 Conclusion

-Key material can be transferred using ur:crypto-seed
+Key material can be transferred using ur:seed

 .
 Doing so allows you to use